-One of the most serious places for hypoperfusion to occur is in the brain.
+One of the most extreme places for hypoperfusion is in the brain.
 This condition is known as cerebral hypoperfusion.
-A reduction in blood flow in the brain can have a myriad of health effects, depending on which areas of the brain are affected.
+A reduction in blood flow in the brain can have many health effects, depending on which areas of the brain are affected.

 Hypoperfusion can be a condition that you experience without realizing that your physical and mental abilities are diminished.
-Even less likely you will make the connection between neck pain and your slightly diminished abilities or mood swings.
+Even less likely that you will connect neck pain and your slightly decreased abilities or mood swings.

 Prolonged inattention to this condition could lead to increased hypoperfusion symptoms and possibly an increased risk of actual brain cell damage due to long-term blood flow problems.

-The most noticeable symptom you may have is pain in your neck and upper back.
-Many people simply choose to live with their pain, and accept it as an unfortunate but normal part of life.
+The most noticeable symptom you may have is a pain in your neck and upper back.
+Many people choose to live with their pain and accept it as an unfortunate but normal part of life.

-However, ignoring treatment for this pain could cause you physical and mental harm.
-It could possibly lead to more serious problems in the future if left untreated.
+However, ignoring treatment for this pain could cause physical and mental harm.
+It could lead to more severe problems in the future if left untreated.

-If you suffer from chronic neck and / or upper back pain, the best thing you can do for yourself is to have an experienced professional spy examine you.
+If you suffer from chronic neck and upper back pain, the best thing you can do for yourself is to have an experienced professional spy examine you.

-Depending on their circulatory pattern, particular regions of the brain are susceptible to hypoperfusive ischemic lesions.
+Particular brain regions are susceptible to ischemic hypoperfusion lesions depending on their circulatory pattern.
 These regions include the periventricular white matter, basal ganglia, and hippocampus.

-Disruption of prefrontal-basal ganglionic circuits important for cognition and memory may be the result of these injuries.
+Disruption of prefrontal-basal ganglionic circuits important for cognition and memory may result from these injuries.

-Hypotension and hypoperfusion explain the high risk of developing cognitive impairment and vascular dementia in older patients affected by orthostatic hypotension, congestive heart failure, as well as in those undergoing surgical procedures such as hip and knee replacement and coronary artery bypass graft (CABG).
+Hypotension and hypoperfusion explain the high risk of developing cognitive impairment and vascular dementia in older patients affected by orthostatic hypotension and congestive heart failure, as well as in those undergoing surgical procedures such as hip and knee replacement and coronary artery bypass graft (CABG).

 Recognition of the susceptibility of elderly subjects to hypoperfusion-induced brain injury should result in appropriate preventive measures and better treatment.

-Dizziness, vision changes or temporary loss of vision, headaches, nausea, and fainting are some of the symptoms that can result from reduced blood flow in the brain.
+Dizziness, vision changes or temporary loss of vision, headaches, nausea, and fainting are some of the symptoms resulting from reduced blood flow in the brain.

-Cognitive impairment, attention disorders, depression, emotional instability, uncoordinated motor functions, visual, auditory and spatial relationship problems (detecting where your body is in space and placing it in the correct position) can also be a consequence of decreased blood flow to certain parts of the brain.
+Cognitive impairment, attention disorders, depression, emotional instability, uncoordinated motor functions, and visual, auditory, and spatial relationship problems (detecting where your body is in space and placing it in the correct position) can also be a consequence of decreased blood flow to certain parts of the brain.

-Both the frontal and parietal areas of the brain control some vitally important functions.
-The parietal zone controls sensory input from the rest of the body, spatial sense, and vision.
+Both the frontal and parietal areas of the brain control some vitally essential functions.
+The parietal zone contains sensory input from the rest of the body, spatial sense, and vision.

-The frontal zone is key in the coordination of voluntary motor skills, memory management and mood control, all three are fundamental in the way we function socially and assess mental health.
+The frontal zone is critical in coordinating voluntary motor skills, memory management, and mood control; all three are fundamental in the way we function socially and assess mental health.

 Orthostatic cerebral hypoperfusion syndrome

-A decrease in the speed of orthostatic cerebral blood flow can cause cerebral hypoperfusion and central nervous system symptoms, including dizziness.
+A decrease in orthostatic cerebral blood flow speed can cause cerebral hypoperfusion and central nervous system symptoms, including dizziness.

-Orthostatic cerebral hypoperfusion syndrome affects a wide range of age groups, with more women than men affected.
-However, this could be due to referral bias and needs to be confirmed in further studies.
+Orthostatic cerebral hypoperfusion syndrome affects a wide range of age groups, with more women than men involved.
+However, this could be due to referral bias and must be confirmed in further studies.

 Several comorbidities have been found in orthostatic cerebral hypoperfusion syndromes, hypertension being the most frequent (21%).
 Whether this is a true association between hypertension and orthostatic cerebral hypoperfusion syndromes or whether it reflects shunt bias should be assessed in further studies.

-Shock is a life-threatening medical condition of low blood perfusion to tissues that results in cell injury and improper tissue function.
+Shock is a life-threatening medical condition of low blood perfusion to tissues that result in cell injury and improper tissue function.

 During the initial stage, the hypoperfusion state causes hypoxia.
-Due to the lack of oxygen, the cells carry out the fermentation of lactic acid.
+Due to the lack of oxygen, the cells carry out lactic acid fermentation.

-A recent study has shown that there is a probable link between spinal health and hypoperfusion in the brain.
+A recent study has shown a possible link between spinal health and hypoperfusion in the brain.

-29 women and 16 men with varying degrees of chronic neck pain, chronic upper back pain, or both, were examined with a computed tomography scanning system known as single photon emission computed tomography.
+Twenty-nine women and 16 men with varying degrees of chronic neck pain, upper back pain, or both were examined with a computed tomography scanning system known as single-photon emission computed tomography.

 This technology can show blood flow in the brain.
-The researchers examined eight areas of the brain to see if there was any correlation between vertebral subluxation and cerebral hypoperfusion.
+The researchers examined eight brain areas to see if there was any correlation between vertebral subluxation and cerebral hypoperfusion.

-Vertebral subluxation is a condition in which the position of individual vertebrae in the spine can be slightly misaligned.
-The vertebrae rest between discs of softer tissue that provide the spine with the ability to move and flex.
+A vertebral subluxation is a condition in which the position of individual vertebrae in the spine can be slightly misaligned.
+The vertebrae rest between discs of softer tissue that provide the backbone with the ability to move and flex.

-The discs also provide spaces for individual nerves to connect to the spinal cord, which connects to the brain at the base of the skull.
+The discs also provide spaces for individual nerves to connect to the spinal cord, which connects to the brain at the skull base.
 Those nerves connect to every part of the body.

-The health of the spine is vitally important to the nervous system’s ability to function properly.
+The spine’s health is vitally important to the nervous system’s ability to function correctly.

-Any inflammation or constriction in the spine can have deleterious effects on the nervous system, including the way the peripheral nervous system serves and interacts with the brain.
+Any inflammation or constriction in the spine can have harmful effects on the nervous system, including how the peripheral nervous system serves and interacts with the brain.

 Patients received a standard neck disability index (NDI) assessment.
-They were also examined for the number of painful or blocked spinal points (vertebral subluxations) they had.
+They were also examined for the number of painful or blocked spinal points (vertebral subluxations).

 Based on the responses to the cervical disability index and spinal examinations, they were classified into three categories: mild, moderate, and severe.

 The mild group consisted of 14 patients.
-Single photon emission computed tomography examination indicated that brain perfusion was normal in all eight measured areas.
+Single-photon emission computed tomography examination indicated normal brain perfusion in all eight measured areas.

 The moderate group included 16 patients.
-Results of the single photon emission computed tomography scan showed that brain perfusion in this group was 20 to 35 percent below normal.
+The single-photon emission computed tomography scan showed that brain perfusion in this group was 20 to 35 percent below average.
 The most affected areas were the frontal and parietal areas of the brain.

 The severe group had 15 patients.
-The results of the single photon emission computed tomography scan showed that brain perfusion is 30 to 45 percent below normal.
+The single-photon emission computed tomography scan showed that brain perfusion is 30 to 45 percent below average.
 Again, the reduced blood flow was mainly in the frontal and parietal areas.